BryanHogan/bryanhogan/src/content/blog/obsidian-website.md

 Astro is a web framework used to build websites, [Starlight](https://starlight.astro.build/) is a pre-built documentation theme for Astro.
 With this approach you get a beautiful looking "documentation" site, and all of the features of the Astro web framework, plus everything you can do with a custom coded website if you want to.

 Steps needed then:

 1. Create a project using [Astro Starlight](https://starlight.astro.build/).
 2. Go through the [setup guide](https://starlight.astro.build/getting-started/).
 3. I prefer including the Obsidian vault as a GitHub submodule, I wrote [a guide on how to do that](/blog/obsidian-astro-submodule).
    OR: You can just make the folder that contains the markdown files into a Obsidian vault and leave it at that.
 4. Put it online.
-Hosting static websites is free on providers such as [Cloudflare](https://pages.cloudflare.com/)
+Hosting static websites is free on providers such as [Cloudflare](https://pages.cloudflare.com/).

+I found Astro Starlight to be the best option compared to their competitors.

-*This is how I work on [ToLearnKorean.com](https://tolearnkorean.com/) and [my web development guide](https://webdev.bryanhogan.com/).*
+_This is how I work on_ [_ToLearnKorean.com_](https://tolearnkorean.com/) _and_ [_my web development guide_](https://webdev.bryanhogan.com/)_._

 ### Possible alternatives

 There are other "simple" static site generators that use markdown that you could use instead:

 - [Jekyll](https://jekyllrb.com/)
     - There's also this pre-built template for Jekyll called [Digital Garden](https://github.com/maximevaillancourt/digital-garden-jekyll-template)
 - [Hugo](https://gohugo.io/)
 - [Eleventy](https://www.11ty.dev/)

 Similar to Starlight, there are other pre-built documentation tools for different web frameworks that utilise markdown or MDX as well:

 - [Nextra](https://nextra.site/) - Uses Next.js and MDX.
 You will need [this Obsidian plugin](https://github.com/mkozhukharenko/mdx-as-md-obsidian) to use .mdx in Obsidian. `.mdx` is very similar to `.md`.
 - [VitePress](https://vitepress.dev/) - Uses Vue as its framework.